TLW94-git/final-project/README.md

 Neighborhoods_.geojson: orginal map avaiable on https://data.wprdc.org/dataset/pittsburgh-neighborhoods

-To make Choropleth Maps using Follium  & Geopandas &
+To make Choropleth Maps using Follium  & Geopandas

 neighborhoods_with_crime_data.geojson : for the map I use that just combines the neighborhood geoson with the crime

 neighborhoods_with_crime.geojson: another map , same thing

 A one sentence overview of your repository, meant for someone who is not familiar with the project:

 Data Analysis of "Best" neighborhood in pittsburgh

+Description: Analyzing 3 data sets involving the enviroment, traffic, and crime to determine what exactly is the best neighbrohood in Pittsburgh.
+We use graphs and charts to visualize the data.